-- Open connectors for the interface must absolutely be covered before start-up. - The eXLink connectors from CEAG must be mounted according to the instructions in the operating instructions for the eXLink connectors. - ▶ In the standard model with a screw plug, the service connector X10 is not permitted for use in a hazardous area. - The service connector X10 in the standard model M8, 3-pin must be sealed with the original screw plug belonging to the valve before start-up. - When mounting the screw plug for the service connector X10, make sure that the seal and the thread of the screw plug as well as the thread in the electronic housing of the valve are not damaged. - ▶ In case of damage to the screw plug for the service connector X10 or the threads in the electronic housing, the valve must not be operated. - ▶ Tightening torque for screw plug: ⇒ Chap.
-"3.1.2 Representative depiction of the valve", page 17
+- Open connectors for the interface must absolutely be covered before start-up. - ► The eXLink connectors from CEAG must be mounted according to the instructions in the operating instructions for the eXLink connector. - ► In its standard model with screw plug, the service connector X10 is not permitted for use in hazardous area. - ► The service connector X10 in the standard model M8, 3-pin must be sealed with the original screw plug belonging to the valve before start-up. - ► For mounting of the screw plug of the service connector X10, it must be observed that the gasket and the threads of the screw plug as well as the threads in the electronic housing of the valve are not damaged. - ▶ In case of damage to the screw plug of the service connector X10 or the threads in the electronic housing, the valve must not be operated. - ► Tightening torque screw plug: ⇒ Chap.
+"3.1.2 Representative depiction of the valve", page 18

-For the standard model of the valve, the service interface is not suitable for use in hazardous areas.
+For the standard model of the valve, the service interface is not suitable for use in hazardous area.
 On request, the service interface is available in an explosion-proof model.